marbocub/network-equipment/README.md

 A Telnet client for network equipment.

-This library provide two features are useful for implementing web applications for remotely watching/controlling networking equipment.
+This library provide two features.
+These are useful for implementing web applications for remotely watching/controlling networking equipment.

 * Extends [graze/telnet-client](https://github.com/graze/telnet-client) to provide waitForPrompt(), login(), enable(), configure() and several useful methods
-* The response parser and the parser integrated Telnet client
+* The parser that converts several Cisco IOS command responses to the array

-The parser is implemented as the standalone library and as the integrated Telnet client.
+The parser is implemented as the standalone library and as the integrated with Telnet client.
 If you want to use a different Telnet client library, you can use the parser as standalone library.

 ## Targetted network equipment